-This module is centred around the student's principal discipline of voice use.
+This module centres around the student's principal discipline of voice use.
 It provides a variety of practical contexts for the student to discover ways to utilise their voice in both a solo and group performance setting.
-Multiple factors related to technical, creative, interpretive and presentation skills will be introduced to them as individuals and within workshop and ensemble environments.
+In addition to this, the students will be provided with the opportunity to lead rehearsals and be introduced to choral conducting.
+Multiple factors related to technical, creative, interpretive, leadership and presentation skills will be introduced to them as individuals and within workshop and ensemble environments.
 There will be a core focus on engaging with diverse repertoire to gain insight into the vocal group and ensemble idiom as well as developing confidence as an individual performer within peer learning situations.
-It will support the other modules by enabling the application of skills and knowledge acquired elsewhere within the programme in a practical and applied context.
+It will support the other modules by enabling the application of skills and knowledge acquired elsewhere within the programme in a practical and applied context with additional insight into musical leadership/direction within an ensemble setting.